LogoiLab/DirChat/README.md

   - Entirely portable.
   - Works like magic!

-> The idea for this project was taken from a presentation about storing data in the Windows SAM file as GUIDs, the speaker noted that directory names can be used in a similar way.
+> The idea for this project was taken from a defcon presentation about storing data in the Windows SAM file as GUIDs, the speaker noted that directory names can be used in a similar way.
 I no longer have a link...Sorry?

 ### Technologies